rastersoft/tabletwm/README.md

 	sudo make install-init

 and an *init.d* will be installed that will launch TabletWM automatically during startup using the *debian* user.
 This, of course, only works for Debian systems with a user called *debian*.
 It also will install a *.xinitrc* file at */home/debian* that will launch the *dbus user session*, and the *ConsoleKit* daemon.

+## Setting language and timezone

+You can edit the *.xinitrc* file available in the *debian* folder to set your language and timezone.
+By default no language, nor timezone are defined.
+To change it, edit *.xinitrc* and uncomment and modify the lines:

+    #Edit and uncomment this to set your preferred language
+    #export LANG=en_US.UTF-8

+    #Edit and uncomment this to set your timezone
+    #export TZ="Europe/Madrid"

 ## Known bugs